CarloGiorgio/carlogiorgio/Magistrale/Computational Biophysics/Protein_simulation/README.md

 If you want to visualize the proteins or the system you can edit your .gro file into a .pdb using the editconf command:

     gmx ediconf -f 1AKI_solv_ions.gro -o 1AKI_solv_ions.pdb
+## Trajectory simulation and analysis

 Now we are ready for the MD simulation:

     gmx grompp -f md.mdp -c npt.gro -t npt.cpt -p topol.top -o md_0_1.tpr
     gmx mdrun -v -deffnm md

 This code makes the protein evolve for 1 ns.
-Be aware that it can lasts hours on your PC!
-Use "-v" tag to see the run progress.
+Be aware that it can last hours on your PC!
+Use the verbose tag "-v" to have a real-time feedback about the progress.

     gmx trjconv -s md_0_1.tpr -f md_0_1.xtc -o md_0_1_noPBC.xtc -pbc mol -center gmx rms -s md_0_1.tpr -f md_0_1_noPBC.xtc -o rmsd.xvg -tu ns